Zirodev1/AIController/README.md

 # Get AI response
 response = companion.get_response()

-# Social media commands
+# Request character images
-companion.process_command("Take a selfie in your garden!") companion.process_command("Share your current mood with your followers!")
+companion.process_command("Show me a picture of you smiling") companion.process_command("Send me a selfie of you at the beach")

 # Schedule a post
 companion.social_media.schedule_post(